gotchoices/ChipNet/doc/discovery.md

 ## Pathologies

 * Too deep - a node attempts to query above agreed upon thresholds
-  * Incentives - allows the node to discover pathways despite extreme aggregate expense
+  * Incentives: allows the node to discover pathways despite extreme aggregate expense
-  * Disincentives - accumulates cost
+  * Disincentives: accumulates cost
   * Mitigations:
     * [x] All nodes check for max depth.
 Sub-links will fail one-level deeper
     * [ ] All nodes have a max-cost cut-off.
 * Too wide - a node fans out extremely widely, resulting in large numbers of queried nodes for every received query.
 This is actually okay from a self-search (first level) perspective, but undesirable in terms of propagation.
-  * Incentives - results in more successes
+  * Incentives: results in more successes
   * Disincentives:
     * increases costs - slows future searching
     *
 * Unsatisfied originator - A root node receives one or more valid paths from one or more sub-links, but continues searching deeper on sub-links where a match wasn't found.
-  * Incentives - this could give an Originator "more options" to choose from to complete the transaction.
+  * Incentives: this could give an Originator "more options" to choose from to complete the transaction.
   * Disincentives:
     * accumulates more cost against originator
     * additional paths would be deeper than already discovered ones